xdmushui/partner-center-sdk/develop/get-a-customer-s-validations.md

 **Applies To**

--   Partner Center
--   Partner Center operated by 21Vianet
--   Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to get a collection of a partner's Government Community Cloud validation.
-Validations are required to access the government community cloud.
+How to get a collection of a partner's Government Community Cloud validation codes.
+A validation code is required to create a customer in the government community cloud.

 If you are interested in having your organization or your customers organization approved for Office 365 Government GCC for CSP, please see [Office 365 Government GCC for CSP Partner and Customer Eligibility Criteria](https://docs.microsoft.com/partner-center/csp-gcc-validate).